Interactions between para-quaternionic and Grassmannian geometry: Twistor spaces revised

-The projection $\Z^0\cong TX\to X$ factorizes through $\Proj TX\cong\Cal CM$ and we already know the vertical subbundle of $\Proj TX\to X$ coincides with $V$.
-It is enough to show that, under the canonical projection $\Z^0\to\Proj\Z^0$, $\ker\J^0$ maps to $V$: By the proof of Proposition \ref{sicomplex}, the almost complex structure $\J^0$ corresponds to the $R^0$-invariant endomorphism $J^0:\g/\r^0\to\g/\r^0$ given by \eqref{eq:J}.
+By the proof of Proposition \ref{sicomplex}, the almost complex structure $\J^0$ corresponds to the $R^0$-invariant endomorphism $J^0:\g/\r^0\to\g/\r^0$ given by \eqref{eq:J}.
 With the same conventions as before, the kernel of $J^0$ is the $R^0$-invariant subspace represented by the matrices of the form

 The tangent map to the canonical projection $\Z^0\cong\G/R^0\to\G/Q\cong\Proj\Z^0$ corresponds to the obvious $R^0$-invariant projection $\g/\r^0\to\g/\q$ determined by $\r^0\subset\q$.
 The image of $\ker J^0$ in $\g/\q$ is then represented by